underscoreio/essential-slick/src/pages/3-modifying.md

 As with `map`, `filter` is something you'll be familiar with, but there is a twist with Slick.

-As with regular Scala collections, `filter` tables a predicate function as an argument.
+Just like `filter` in the Scala collections library, `filter` tales a predicate function as an argument.

 ~~~ scala
 val text: DBIO[String] =